hellotext/hellotext.js/docs/webchat.md

 ### Strategy

-Determines the positioning strategy for popovers (tooltips, dropdowns) within the webchat when the page is scrolled.
+Determines the positioning strategy for the webchat when the page is scrolled.

 - `absolute` - Popover scrolls with its container.
 Use when webchat is inside a scrollable element.
 - `fixed` - Popover stays fixed to viewport.
 Use when webchat is directly in the body.